 Diabetes is a lifestyle condition and can be controlled with diet and lifestyle changes, besides prescribed medication.
 It is necessary to follow a diet that is low in carbohydrates but the Indian diet is rich in carbs and starch.
 But there is no need to have a restricted diet, starve yourself, or give up your favorite foods.
 Remember with a regular and healthy diet, sugar can be controlled.

 Diabetic meals: foods to include and to avoid in your diet

-– Leafy greens are to be included in every day diet which as they are rich in fiber and nutrients.
+– Leafy greens are to be included in the everyday diet as they are rich in fiber and nutrients.

-– Nuts and seeds are a rich source of antioxidants and also good fats
+– Nuts and seeds are rich sources of antioxidants and also good fats

 – Few studies have shown that foods like garlic, cinnamon, turmeric, chia seeds can also help in lowering sugar levels.

 – Foods with trans fats are to be avoided